-CITI Training is required for all personnel including PIs and Co-PIs involved in human subjects research.
-Faculty Advisors must complete the training before submitting a protocol for review.
-You can learn how to register for the required CITI training on IRB website.
+CITI Human Subject Training is required for all personnel including PIs and Co-PIs involved in human subject research.
+Faculty Advisors must also complete the training before submitting a student protocol for review.
+You can learn how to register for the required CITI training on the IRB website.

 Additionally, if the study meets the definition of a clinical trial and is funded by NIH, Good Clinical Practice (GCP) Training is required for all personnel including PIs, Co-PIs, and Faculty Advisors (if applicable).
-You can learn how to register for the required GCP training on the GCP website.
+You can learn how to register for the required on the IRB website.

-Note - In order to qualify as a clinical trial, it must be funded by NIH and all of the following must be true:
+NOTE – In order to qualify as a clinical trial, all the following must be true: